 The Prince Liechtenstein vineyard

 was formerly owned by Field Marshal Prince Johann von Liechtenstein (1760-1836).
-The vineyards today comprise nearly ten hectares of vineyards in the Riede Burgegg, which is located at the built in 1125 Burg Landsberg.
+The vineyards today comprise nearly ten hectares of vineyards in the Riede Burgegg, which is located in the castle Landsberg built in 1125.
 Here, the varieties Blauer Wildbacher (for the Schilcher

 ), Welschriesling, Traminer, Pinot Gris and Zweigelt cultivated.
 The centerpiece or the best micro-location of the vineyard is the "Fürstenstück".